rimini-protokoll/the_walks/static/texts/medias/en_eeJee2ke.md

       Let's start with the easiest one: the \"Do not disturb\" function.
 The
       \"Do not disturb\" setting is not the flight mode.
 It maintains your internet connection during your Walk.
 Now, with iOS (Apple), go to
-      \"Settings.\" Activate \"Do not disturb\" there.
+      \"Settings\" → \"Focus\".
+Activate \"Do not disturb\" there.
 With most Android devices (Google), you can find this feature under Settings → Sounds → Do Not Disturb."
     triggerTime: 0
     srcUri: https://firebasestorage.googleapis.com/v0/b/thewalks-8f658.appspot.com/o/static%2Fmedias%2Fmulti_Zeubeel8_loop.mp3?alt=media&token=88349085-3303-48b9-bdc6-fd7b09519a26
     actions: